azdavis/azdavis.net/posts/en/limitations-opportunity.md

 ### Limitation: Type annotations

-Most statically typed languages, like C, C++, and Java, require type annotations for function parameters, function return values, local variables, struct/class fields, etc. These annotations help the static typechecker determine the type of every expression.
+Most statically typed languages, like C, C++, and Java, require some amount of type annotations for function parameters, function return values, local variables, struct/class fields, etc. These annotations help the static typechecker determine the type of every expression.
 But these languages thus limit the user by refusing to run programs lacking such annotations.

-Recent improvements in C++ and Java, as well as newer languages like Rust and Go, decrease the annotation burden somewhat by allowing type inference for local variables.
-But generally, most statically typed languages require the user to write type annotations.

 Meanwhile, in dynamically typed languages, like JavaScript, Python, and Ruby, there is no built-in static typechecker, and thus type annotations are never